visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

     UN-reviewed state for further discussion at a VisIt_ project meeting.
   * Identifying and filing a new *product development* type issue ticket.

-To emphasize the last bullet above, *resolution* of an SRE issue does not always mean a customer's issue can be addressed to *satisfaction* within the constraints of the processes defined here.
+To emphasize the last bullet, *resolution* does not always mean a customer's issue can be addressed to *satisfaction* within the constraints of the SRE process as it is defined here.
 Sometimes, the most that can be achieved is filing a highly informative issue ticket to be prioritized, scheduled and ultimately resolved as part of normal VisIt_ product development activities.
-Nonetheless, doing so does serve to *resolve* the original SRE issue that initiated the work.
+The SRE issue gets *promoted* to a product development issue.
+It is closed in the SRE issue tracker and new issue is opened in the product development issue tracker including a reference to the original SRE issue.
+Doing so does serve to *resolve* the original SRE issue that initiated the work.

 .. _sre_handoffs: